-The Novex® NuPAGE® SDS-PAGE gel system is a revolutionary high-performance polyacrylamide gel electrophoresis system that simulates the denaturing conditions of the traditional Laemmli system (Tris-Glycine SDS-PAGE gels) without using SDS detergent.
+The Novex® NuPAGE® SDS-PAGE gel system is a revolutionary high-performance polyacrylamide gel electrophoresis system that simulates the denaturing conditions of the traditional Laemmli system (Tris-Glycine SDS-PAGE gels).
 NuPAGE® SDS-PAGE gels use a unique buffer formulation that maintains a low operating pH during electrophoresis.
-This eliminates the “smiles” and poor resolution seen with Tris-Glycine SDS-PAGE gels.
+This helps eliminate the “smiles” and poor resolution seen with Tris-Glycine SDS-PAGE gels.

 - Superior protein band resolution and stability